LibCity/Bigscity-LibCity-Docs/source/developer_guide/implemented_datasets.md

 # Customize Dataset

-Here, we present how to develop a new dataset, and apply it to the `LibTraffic`.
+Here, we present how to develop a new dataset, and apply it to the `LibCity`.

 ## The Implemented Dataset Classes